Chuck Carbo

 Carbo continued to perform intermittently for the next several decades, though he took odd jobs (including as a truck driver) whenever he could not make a living performing.
-In 1988 Carbo recorded his first solo album Life's Ups and Downs on 504 Records, featuring guitarist Alvin Robinson, Dr. John, and Edward Frank.
+In 1988 Carbo recorded his first solo album Life's Ups and Downs on 504 Records, featuring guitarist Alvin Robinson, Dr. John, and Ed Frank.
 Second Line On Monday was released as a single.
 The flip side Meet Me With Your Black Drawers On (by Jeannie and Jimmy Cheatham) got attention and airplay on WWOZ in New Orleans.
-This led to a follow-up album Drawers Trouble on Rounder Records in 1993 featuring Dr. John and Edward Frank.
+This led to a follow-up album Drawers Trouble on Rounder Records in 1993 featuring Dr. John and Ed Frank.
 A second full-length The Barber's Blues followed in 1996.

 Carbo and his wife Gloria were the parents of nine sons and daughters.
 His granddaughter, Rolexis Delaney Schinsing is an actress who has appeared on HBO show Treme, OWN's Queen Sugar, and Daytime Emmy nominated network BYUtv's show Relative Race.
 Carbo died in July 2008, at the age of 82.